“Live without pretending, love without depending, listen without defending, speak without offending”

-In 2016, Stefan Beiten decided to take Argo Ventures to a new level.
-With his young partners Sascha Grumbach and Stefan Söllner, he restructured Argo Ventures and created the Argo Venture Studio.
+In 2016, I decided to take Argo Ventures to a new level.
+Together with my partner Sascha Grumbach, I repositioned Argo Ventures and created the Argo Venture Studio.

-At the core of the Argo Venture Studio is Argo Ventures as active venture builder.
+At the core of the Argo Venture Studio is Argo Ventures as an active venture builder.
 In addition, the venture advisory Argo Advisory was founded, which offers training and consulting for cultural and digital transformation.
 Customers of Argo Advisory include the Walt Disney Company, Kaiser Permanente and many other industry leaders.
 The investment activities of Argo Ventures have been moved to Argo Capital.
 From 2020 on, the Argo Venture Studio activities concentrated on Venture Building and Argo Capital, only, integrating the Advisory group into the two arms.

 Also in 2017, Argo Capital restructured a joint investment portfolio of two Family Offices with a volume of € 150 million and took over its asset management.

-Additionally, Stefan is heavily involved in various roles at the YPO Organization, the largest entrepreneurial organization in the world with around 25,000 CEOs as members, whose Berlin chapter he co-founded in 2010.
+Additionally, I am heavily involved in various roles at the YPO Organization, the largest entrepreneurial organization in the world with more than 28,000 CEOs and Company Leaders as members, whose Berlin chapter I co-founded in 2010.

 Founding of the Argo Venture Studio

 Work on Argo Advisory as venture advisory and transformation consultancy, and Argo Capital for structured financial solutions

-New assembly of two Family Office Portfolios with a value of US$15m
+New assembly of two Family Office Portfolios with a value of US$150m